 Worldwide Collaboration to Tackle Covid Pandemic

+There is a worldwide collaboration with scientists to tackle this COVID-19 pandemic.
 Bette Korber, a Los Alamos National Laboratory (LANL) scientist and New Mexico Consortium affiliate, along with LANL colleagues Hyejin Yoon, Will Fischer and James Theiler, and among nearly 130 authors from institutions around the world, recently published a paper in the journal Nature titled, “Defining the risk of SARS-CoV-2 variants on immune protection.”

 In January of 2021, the National Institute of Allergy and Infectious Diseases assembled a team including Korber, Fischer, Yoon and Theiler, made up of experts from around the world who specialize in fields such as viruses, the immune system, vaccines, epidemiology, structural biology, bioinformatics, virus genetics, and evolution.
 The team which spans 58 institutions is called SAVE, for SARS-CoV-2 Assessment of Viral Evolution.